 - It tracks how often agents interrupt customers or leave long pauses.

-- Calls are flagged if silence is too long or interruptions are excessive.
+- Calls are flagged if silence is too long or if interruptions are excessive.

-Types of Tools Used for Call Center Monitoring
+What Are the Main Types of Call Center Monitoring Tools?

 Key Features

-- Sentiment & Emotion Detection.
-AI analyzes tone, pitch, and word choices to gauge customer frustration, satisfaction, or confusion.
+- Sentiment and Emotion Detection: AI analyzes tone, pitch, and word choices to gauge customer frustration, satisfaction, or confusion.

-- Secure Storage & Compliance Management.
-Encrypts recordings and applies access controls to comply with GDPR, PCI DSS, and HIPAA regulations.
+- Secure Storage and Compliance Management: Encrypts recordings and applies access controls to comply with legal and industry regulations (GDPR, PCI DSS, and HIPAA).

-- Keyword & Phrase Tracking.
-Managers can search recordings for specific words or phrases.
+- Keyword and Phrase Tracking: Managers can search recordings for specific words or phrases.

 Key Features

-- Application Usage Tracking.
-Detects which software agents use, ensuring they only access approved systems.
+- Application Usage Tracking: Detects the software agents’ use, ensuring they only access approved systems.

 Key Features